-We believe that cost of revenues will increase during the remaining quarters of 2013 as compared to the first quarter of 2013.
-We expect to deploy more servers and deliver more traffic on our network, which would result in higher expenses associated with the increased traffic; however, such costs are likely to be partially offset by lower bandwidth costs per unit.
-Additionally, for the remainder of 2013, we anticipate amortization of internal-use software development costs to increase, along with increased payroll and related costs, as we continue to make investments in our network with the expectation that our customer base will continue to expand.
-We expect that the depreciation expense for the remainder of 2013 will be lower than depreciation expense reported in the same period in 2012 because of the change in estimated useful lives of our network equipment.
+We believe that cost of revenue will increase during the fourth quarter of 2013 as compared to the first three quarters of 2013.
+We expect to deploy more servers and deliver more traffic on our network, which will result in higher expenses associated with the increased traffic and additional co-location fees; however, such costs are likely to be partially offset by lower bandwidth costs per unit and continued efficiency in network deployment.
+Additionally, for the remainder of 2013, we anticipate amortization of internal-use software development costs to increase, along with increased payroll and related costs associated with our network and professional services personnel and related expenses.
+We plan to continue to make investments in our network in the expectation that our customer base will continue to expand.
+Conversely, we expect that depreciation expense for the remainder of 2013 will be lower than depreciation expense reported in the same period in 2012 due to the change in estimated useful lives of our network equipment.